Alaunos Therapeutics Highlights Strategic Priorities and Anticipated Portfolio Milestones for 2023

 Advancing our mbIL-15 program towards an anticipated IND filing in the second half of 2023

-/EIN News/ -- HOUSTON, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. (“Alaunos” or the “Company”) (Nasdaq: TCRT), a clinical-stage oncology-focused cell therapy company today highlights its expected milestones and strategic priorities for 2023.
+HOUSTON, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. ("Alaunos" or the "Company") TCRT, a clinical-stage oncology-focused cell therapy company today highlights its expected milestones and strategic priorities for 2023.

 "Achieving the first-in-human objective clinical response in a patient with a solid tumor using a non-viral TCR-T cell therapy made for an exciting 2022.
 We believe we are well positioned to increase the pace of enrollment in 2023 and with the addition of two new TCRs to our library we have doubled the potential addressable market of our therapy," commented Kevin S. Boyle, Sr., Chief Executive Officer of Alaunos.
 "In December we treated our third patient, a pancreatic patient, with a KRAS-G12V mutation.
 The year ahead will focus on increasing patient enrollment with an aim towards advancing the program to Phase 2 readiness.
 We are excited about our progress to date and as leaders in the TCR-T cell therapy space we look forward to bringing the promise of our therapies to even more patients in need."